Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO Image Wireless subsection

-The *Wireless* subsection is only active if you attach a USB WIFI dongle.
+The *Wireless* subsection is only active if you attach a supported USB WIFI dongle.
 Supported dongles can be found in our shop (TODO Link).
 You can see the currently used interface and its status, can select the interface which should be used.
-You can select an Access Point to connect, configure encryption and set a static or dynamic IP.
+You can select an Access Point to connect, configure encryption and set a static or dynamic IP (DHCP).

 TODO Image Wired subsection

-The *Wired* subsection is only active if you attach a USB Ethernet dongle or an Ethernet Master Extension.
+The *Wired* subsection is only active if you attach a supported USB Ethernet dongle or an Ethernet Master Extension.
 The USB dongle will show up as ``eth0``, the Ethernet Extension as ``tf0``.
 To configure an interface, choose it, select if it should be used with a static IP or with DHCP and configure it properly.
 If you have configured everything press the *Save* button.

 Please note that it can take a few seconds to obtain an IP through DHCP or